 (3) You meet the requirements for your registration or listing, including the payment of fees.

 §745.379.
-Can a single operation have more than one child day-care license at the same location?
+Can a single operation have more than one child day care license at the same location?

-A single operation may have one license to be a child-care home and another license to be a child-care center if:
+A single operation may not have more than one child day care license at the same location.

-(1) Before September 1, 2003, the operation held a license to be a group day-care home and a license to be a kindergarten/nursery school or school for grades kindergarten and above, and these licenses remain valid;

-(2) By August 31, 2003, you notified us that you chose to have both a licensed child-care home and licensed child-care center at the same location;

-(3) The licensed child-care home does not operate during the same hours as the licensed child-care center;

-(4) During the hours that the operation is a child-care home, it meets the minimum standards for child-care homes; and

-(5) During the hours that the operation is a child-care center, it meets the minimum standards for child-care centers.

-§745.383.
-Can a licensed or registered child day-care operation offer 24-hour care?

-Yes, but we must approve your license or registration to care for children both during the day and night.
-Even then, a child may only be in care for three consecutive 24-hour periods with a maximum of six 24-hour periods per month

 §745.385.
-Can multiple operations operate under one permit?
+Can a person or governing body operate multiple operations under the same permit?

-(a) Multiple operations may not operate under one permit unless they are:
+(a) A person or governing body may not operate multiple operations under the same permit unless the operations are:

-(1) Contiguous to one another, are the same type of child-care operation, and have the same governing body; or
+(1) The same type of child-care operations;

-(2) Not contiguous, but they are the same type of child-care operation, are nearby one another, and operate as a single operation as evidenced by staffing, finance, and administrative supervision effectively supporting the operations.
+(2) Contiguous or nearby one another; and

+(3) Operate as a single operation as evidenced by staffing, finance, and administrative supervision.

 (b) A permit that we issued prior to September 1, 2005, that allows multiple residential child-care operations to operate under that permit remains valid regarding the addresses listed on the permit until it expires or is revoked or voluntarily relinquished.